Chelsea great Lampard ends 13-year spell at club

-LONDON Chelsea will have a massive void to fill in midfield next season after the club's all-time record goalscorer Frank Lampard announced on Monday he was ending his 13-year spell at Stamford Bridge.
+LONDON Chelsea's all-time record goalscorer Frank Lampard announced on Monday he was leaving the Londoners after a 13-year spell with the Stamford Bridge club.

-The England World Cup player, who joined the Premier League club from London rivals West Ham United in 2001 for a fee of 11 million pounds, scored 211 goals in all competitions for Chelsea.
+The England World Cup midfielder, who joined the Premier League club from London rivals West Ham United in 2001 for a fee of 11 million pounds ($18.43 million), scored 209 goals in all competitions for Chelsea.

 "Whatever the next challenge is for me I will always be amongst you and have Chelsea in my heart," Lampard told the club's fans in a statement.